-Step 2: The Independent Review Organization gives you their answer
+Step 2: The independent review organization gives you their answer

-The Independent Review Organization will tell you its decision in writing and explain the reasons for it.
+The independent review organization will tell you its decision in writing and explain the reasons for it.

-- If the review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization for standard requests or within 72 hours from the date we receive the decision from the review organization for expedited requests - If the review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug under dispute within 72 hours after we receive the decision from the review organization for standard requests or within 24 hours from the date we receive the decision from the review organization for expedited requests. - If this organization says no to part or all of your appeal, it means they agree with us that your request (or part of your request) for coverage for medical care should not be approved.
-(This is called "upholding the decision."
-It is also called "turning down your appeal") - if the Independent Review Organization "upholds the decision," you have the right to a Level 3 Appeal.
-However, to make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
-If the dollar value of the coverage you are requesting is too low, you cannot make another appeal, which means that the decision at Level 2 is final.
-The written notice you get from the Independent Review Organization will tell you how to find out the dollar amount to continue the appeals process
+- If the review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization for standard requests.
+For expedited requests, we have 72 hours from the date we receive the decision from the review organization - If the review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug within 72 hours after we receive the decision from the review organization for standard requests.
+For expedited requests, we have 24 hours from the date we receive the decision from the review organization - If this organization says no to part or all of your appeal, it means they agree with us that your request (or part of your request) for coverage for medical care should not be approved.
+(This is called upholding the decision or turning down your appeal) - In this care, the independent review organization will send you a letter: - explaining its decision - notifying you of the right to a Level 3 appeal if the dollar value of the medical care coverage meets a certain minimum.
+The written notice you get from the independent review organization will tell you the dollar amount you must meet to continue the appeals process